 One industry forecast predicts the flexible electronics market will grow from $31.7 billion in 2018 to $77.3 billion in 2029.
 While there are a lot of collaborative projects for trials and pilots to prove the business case with some winners in specific applications pulling ahead, the actual volumes as compared to traditional circuits are still low.
-But IDTechEX estimates that the flexible electronics smart packaging segment alone will be worth $206 million in 2025.
+But IDTechEX estimates that the flexible electronics connected packaging segment alone will be worth $206 million in 2025.

 The reason interest is so high is the boundless potential.

 Research and development in flexible electronics will see the private and public sectors in industries like aerospace each feeding the other with new capabilities.
 While different in end-use goals, the function of these applications will often be the same.
 Experience-critical data can be collected, collated and processed from a flexible circuit board to serve mission-critical and life-critical needs.

 New thinking is required to develop strategies to help manufacturers effectively transition to flexible electronics while speeding deployment, streamlining operations and protecting their existing capital investment.
 It's necessary to evaluate the ideation of how to make a product that is thin, flexible, compliant and conformal while considering the logistics of sourcing, integrating and delivering flexible electronic components that can meet those specifications.

 In the near-term, the most effective model in many cases will be a hybrid one, where an ecosystem of flexible and traditional electronic components made with both packaged and unpackaged silicon work together in a complete platform.
 The industry is already heading in that direction; hybrid platforms have been identified as a key trend.
 This will soon evolve into systems made at industrial scale, constructed out of unpackaged silicon as thin as 30um that is mounted directly to the printed traces in flexible substrates.
 This transition will help immensely expand the design freedom to conceive innovative products.

 Currently, electronics might have to be separately integrated onto a flexible material, but everyone should be paying attention to printed electronics made possible by an additive process that can produce circuits (trace), devices (transistors), components (flexible sensors) and even complete products (lab on chip).